 Welcome to the GRED 565 web site.

-The protected part of the course (where the Course Materials Booklet and presentation summaries written by the students (Potsdam campus) are located) can be entered by using the user name and the password only (provided in hard copy of the course syllabus).
+The protected part of the course (where the Course Materials Booklet, samples of final projects, and presentation summaries written by the students (Potsdam campus) are located) can be entered by using the user name and the password only (provided in hard copy of the course syllabus).

 Syllabus and schedule of presentations and topics exams.
 (Potsdam Campus).